 *nothing is black and white* is a little writing project combined with black ink drawings.
 The writing comes from my heart, and the illustrations are created out of meditation using a single unbroken line.
 I am deeply enjoying the simplicity of pen on paper after more than a decade of detailed digital creations.

-In the spring of 2016, I launched a project called *heart wide open* — which currently includes — weekly practice (incorporating yoga, chanting, meditation/writing/discussion/listening), monthly kirtan evenings and silent hikes/camping trips.
+In the spring of 2016, I launched a project called *heart wide open* — which currently includes — weekly practice (incorporating yoga, chanting, meditation/writing/discussion/listening), monthly kirtan evenings, conversation circles, and silent walks/camping trips.
 The intention of *heart wide open* is to cultivate compassion, connection, insight and transformation — within ourselves, with each other and within our communities.